eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - The Eclipse Dataspace Connector can evolve and be optimized very fast and often without braking changes for the end user application.
 - Reduces the effort for maintenance for apps using the EDC.
 Just one component needs to be maintained.
 - Easier the adoption of new applications which do not need to include the logic from the EDC.
-- Enables an extra layer of security between the EDC and the data consumer, allowing the consumer to be protected from possible attacks from the EDC.
-- The same "proxy" application can be added in the other side of the EDC and enable an extra "common" security layer to the application.
-- Logic can be packed into an EDC extension.
 - Applications can retrieve data from different applications and shift connections in milliseconds.
 Example: First I call the DTR, then I call the Submodel Service, then I call the DTR again, then I call the submodel service.
 All this in milliseconds (which is now not the case)
-- Reduces the vectors of attack to an application behind the EDC.

 ## 5. Downsides